‘The Kid’ is back: MLB brings in Ken Griffey Jr. to be senior adviser to commissioner

 While the job comes with multiple responsibilities, Griffey’s consultation role will have “a special emphasis on baseball operations and youth baseball development, particularly regarding improving diversity at amateur levels of the game.”

 “We are thrilled that Ken will represent Major League Baseball on some of our sport’s most important stages, alongside our current and future stars,” Manfred said in a statement.
-“We welcome the perspective and insights that Ken gained as an historic player, as a parent, and as someone who has spent his life in and around our great game.”
+“We welcome the perspective and insights that Ken gained as a historic player, as a parent, and as someone who has spent his life in and around our great game.”

 Griffey will also serve as an ambassador for MLB in youth baseball initiatives and at its special events, such as the All-Star Game and its festivities as well as the postseason.